-Use this cake to make the Tiramisu Ice Cream Cake.
-For the Watermelon Bombe, use a half batch of this recipe: Divide the batter between two six-inch-round layer-cake pans, and bake for thirty-five minutes.
+Use this recipe to make Tiramisu Ice Cream Cake.
+To make our Watermelon Bombe, use a half batch of this recipe: Divide the batter between two 6-inch-round layer-cake pans, and bake for 35 minutes.
 Use one layer for the bombe, and freeze the second layer for later use.

 - Yield: Makes one 9-inch-square cake

 - 1 tablespoon unsalted butter, for pan

 - 1/2 cup all-purpose flour, plus more for pan

 - 4 large eggs, separated

 - 3/4 cup sugar